Tremontaine/flux-ui/README.md

 - Click on an image to view it full size with all parameters
 - Use the "Use for..." buttons to send an image to another tab

+### Dark Mode

+Flux UI includes a dark mode for comfortable use in low-light environments:

+- Toggle between light and dark themes using the icon in the header.
+- Your preference is saved automatically and persists between sessions.
+- Dark mode reduces eye strain and can save battery life on certain devices.

 ## Technical Details

 ### API Integration